Fractal Zeta Functions and Complex Dimensions of Ahlfors Metric Measure Spaces: Examples

 \subsection{Laakso Spaces}

 In 2000, Tomi Laakso published a paper describing a construction of spaces now known as Laakso spaces (\cite{Laa}).
-These are $Q$-regular path spaces for any $Q>1$ that also satisfy a weak (1,1)-Poincar\'e inequality.
-This means that, given any ball $B$ in our space,
+These are $Q$-regular path spaces for any $Q>1$ that also satisfy a weak (1,1)-Poincar\'e inequality; see e.g. \cite{Hei} and \cite{HeKo} for an exploration of this condition.
+Satisfying such an inequality means that Laakso spaces enjoy many Euclidean properties while providing a class of Ahlfors regular spaces for {\em any} dimension $>1$.
+See \cite{Stein} for further study of analytic properties arising in this space.

-for $u$ any bounded continuous function on ball $CB$, and $\rho$ its upper gradient there.
-Here, the upper gradient is defined in the sense of \cite{HeKo} (see also \cite{Hei}).
-In particular, $\rho$ is an {\em upper gradient} of $u$ if $\rho$ is a nonnegative Borel measurable function on $X$, $u$ a real-valued measurable function on $X$, and

-whenever $p$ is a rectifiable path connecting $x$ and $y$.
 We construct here a simple Laakso space based off of the $1/4$-th Cantor set.

 We first construct the $1/4$-th Cantor set, called $K$ henceforth, viewed as an iterated function system (IFS).
-Our IFS is described by the two maps:
+Our IFS is described by the following two similarity maps of $\R$:

-$K$ is then the unique nonempty compact set in $\R$ such that $\phi_1(K)\cup\phi_2(K)=K$, with all the usual properties of the Cantor set with a scaling factor of 1/4 (instead of 1/3 for the classic ternary Cantor set).
-Further, $K$ is an Ahlfors space of dimension $Q_K=\dfrac{\log4}{\log2}=\frac{1}{2}$.
+$K$ is then the unique nonempty compact subset of $\R$ such that $\phi_1(K)\cup\phi_2(K)=K$, with all the usual properties of the Cantor set with a scaling factor of 1/4 (instead of 1/3 for the classic ternary Cantor set).
+It is self-similar and is a topological Cantor set, i.e. it is perfect and totally disconnected --- and hence, it is uncountable, with the cardinality of the continuum.
+Further, $K$ has Hausdorff dimension $Q_K=\dfrac{\log2}{\log4}=\frac{1}{2}$.

 The IFS construction is important for us as it gives a unique addressing scheme for any point in $K$.
 Specifically, any point can be identified to an infinite binary string $(i_j)_{j=1}^\infty$, where $i_j\in\{1,2\}$.
 This string represents the composition of maps $\phi_1$ and $\phi_2$ such that our given point is the limit of compositions, $\lim_{n\rightarrow\infty} \phi_{i_n}\circ\dots\circ\phi_{i_2}\circ\phi_{i_1}([0,1]).$ We use the notation $\circ_{j=1}^\infty \phi_{i_j} ([0,1]) $ to represent this limit of compositions.